Peter Wallace (buccaneer): Buccaneering

-In 1638, Wallace is believed to have landed at Swallow Caye aboard the Swallow, with a crew of some 80 British men.
-This is often regarded as the first non-Mayan, non-Hispanic settlement in present-day Belize.
+In 1638, Wallace is said to have landed at Swallow Caye aboard the Swallow, with a crew of some 80 British men.
+This is sometimes regarded as the first non-Maya, non-Hispanic settlement in present-day Belize.

 Legacy

 Social

 Wallace became the subject of local buccaneering myths and legends by at least the 1830s, emerging from the 1829 Honduras Almanack.
 Swallow Caye is believed to be named after the Swallow.
-Similarly, the 'Belize' toponym is commonly held to be a Spanish-mediated corruption of 'Wallace' or 'Wallis.'
+Similarly, the 'Belize' toponym is sometimes claimed to be a Spanish-mediated corruption of 'Wallace'.